Climbing the Florence Duomo: Key Tips for Brunelleschi’s Dome

 Speaking of being prepared for your time slot, you’ll also want to ensure you don’t have any backpacks or medium to large bags.
 You can read the exact specifics here.

-Since you’re visiting the dome, you’ll need to use the Large Cloakroom, located at Piazza Duomo no. 38/red.
+Since you’re visiting the Dome, you’ll need to use the Large Cloakroom, located at Piazza Duomo no. 38/red.

 Be sure to dress appropriately!

-By this, I mean having both the proper footwear and clothing for a challenging climb as well as also being covered enough that you won’t be turned away from the church.
+By this, I mean having both the proper footwear and clothing for a challenging climb — as well as also being covered enough that you won’t be turned away from the church.

+While Italy is not a conservative country, it does take the clothing you can wear in a church quite seriously.
 Your chest, shoulders, and knees must be covered to do the dome climb since it is inside a cathedral, after all!

 For women visiting in summer, I would suggest a breathable T-shirt that isn’t too revealing and linen pants.
 If you are going to go with a dress or skirt, I would suggest a midi skirt length.
 A maxi skirt would be a little difficult to walk up all those stairs in.